ninthlink/tplink/README.md

 + Fixed issue where if a calculated time was more than 999 seconds, it wasn't formatting to minutes & seconds
 + Fixed a bug where the colors of the two text columns for 11ac and 11ad were switched
++ Different icons for the left column items to match other TP-LINK branding initiatives

 ### v1.0.4